 This is an oversimplified look at the mission statement development process.
 But, you’ll notice that each of these questions is addressed (in one way or another) in quality mission statements.

-The easiest way to understand what makes a strong mission statement is to study successful companies’ statements.
+Analyzing successful companies is the best way to grasp what makes a mission statement effective.
 Doing so can help you identify the common characteristics needed to develop your own.

 Let’s look at three case studies and highlight a few of their commonalities.
 Consider these companies’ mission statements:

-These companies couldn’t be more different.
-One sells modern bicycles, one serves fresh food, and one is a popular online eyewear company.
+These companies operate in vastly different sectors: outdoor apparel, electric vehicles and energy storage, and eyewear.
 However, each company does an effective job of revealing these common characteristics of a strong mission statement:

 Wendy Maynard, a business strategist, marketing consultant and business coach, challenges every company she works with to write a mission statement that’s actionable and quantifiable.
 It shouldn’t be sentimental or nebulous, as the former is the only way to extract real value.